kitplummer/modsofengent/technology/msee_technology.md

 ## Vendor Independence, Tool Independence

 We often here about vendor-lock when concerning systems that lock a consumer in, via a proprietary interface or storage pattern.
-The same concerns for production systems, regarding vendor lock, exist also for tools in the engineering chain.
-Just as system software is evolving at a rapid pace, resolving vulnerabilities and adding new features - tools are constantly capabilities, enhancements and fixes too.
+The same concerns for production systems regarding vendor lock, exist also for tools in the engineering chain.
+Just as system software is evolving at a rapid pace, resolving vulnerabilities and adding new features - tools are constantly adding capabilities, enhancements and fixes too.
 New tools replace existing tools for reasons.
 Tool technology can very quickly become technical debt, especially when continuous delivery is the objective.
 Open source helps this, as it is easier to see where the technology is going.
 Proprietary tool manufacturers can hook the enterprise, then slack on updating or staying current with expected features.

-[...]

-Standards???

-For the sake of the discussion in this whitepaper, services and tools can be broken down into two main groups, those that are enterprise-wide and those that are project specific.
+Currently, the testing arena is advancing rapidly in part due to new workflow automation capabilities being combined with cloud platforms.
+Tools for mobile development are also rapidly coming to market.
+This makes it very difficult for the engineering enterprise to down-select and make tools available for engineers to use.

 ## Enterprise-Wide

 Oversight is always hard, especially in large organizations.
 The complexity of software projects doesn’t make it any easier - there are so many technologies coming and going.
 It is extremely important for the engineering enterprise to provide a level control to the distribution of projects and teams.
 Controlled but not totalitarian.
 Project teams must be empowered to make decisions on technology choices - informed decisions.

-There is a solid consensus these days that issue tracking (NOTE:  http://mashable.com/2014/02/16/bug-tracking-apps/), version control (NOTE:  http://en.wikipedia.org/wiki/Revision_control) and continuous integration (NOTE:  http://www.extremeprogramming.org/rules/integrateoften.html) are absolute services, required in the enterprise offering.
+There is a solid consensus these days that issue tracking[^tech1], version control[^tech2] and continuous integration[^tech3] are absolute services, required in the enterprise offering.
 It is best that these do exist and get maintained at an enterprise level.
 Maintaining such systems per project adds overhead to teams that should be focused on solving problems.
 Also, it’s important to provide a universal workflow to teams, so engineers and managers who transition on, or to another team get a familiar experience.

 Self-service is a must, at a minimum developers must have an easy path to request capabilities and/or update paths for software.

 Operational environments must be well understood top-to-bottom to ensure the developers and security staff generate and work against realistic requirements.

-Testing toolkits
+### Testing toolkits

 For the same reasons as having a common issue tracking tool, it is necessary to manage a centralized functional testing environment.
 Regardless of whether you’re developing a simple web app, mobile interface, or a highly complex desktop application - the benefit of having a common suite are test reuse, and test-writing optimization.
 From an operations perspective, having a common suite (meaning tools for each target down-selected) test resources can also be reused, or made dynamic, provisioning only when a test operation is required.
 In some cases, tests may be externalized - running on public (secured) infrastructure when demand requires.